conda/conda/docs/source/building/variants.rst

 version that was present at build time.
 For these cases where the need for pinning is consistent, pinning at the variant level is a good option.
-Conda-build will automatically pin run requirements to the versions present in the build environment when the follow conditions are met:
+Conda-build will automatically pin run requirements to the versions present in the build environment when the following conditions are met:

 1. The dependency is listed in the requirements/build section.
 It can be pinned, but does not need to be.
-2. The dependency is listed by name (no pinning) in the requirements/run section
+2. The dependency is listed by name (no pinning) in the requirements/run section.
 3. The ``pin_run_as_build`` key in the variant has a value that is a dictionary, containing a key that matches the dependency name listed in the run requirements.
 The value should be a dictionary with up to 4 keys: